How to Use Amplitude Experiment for A/B Testing

 Find and Remove Roadblocks

-The issue with most A/B testing tools is that they merely show whether users have converted or not.
+The issue with most is that they merely show whether users have converted or not.
 So you may learn that a particular variant yields more conversions.
 However, there’s little indication as to why, and you fail to gain an understanding of customers and why they behave how they behave.
 There are no deeper insights you can utilize to increase conversions across the board.

 Amplitude, however, allows you to take a deep dive into user behavior.
 Add your funnel(s) to Amplitude and you’ll see how your control and variant groups move through your funnel.
 More importantly, you’ll see exactly at which step users drop off during an experiment.